Who Is Robert Downey Jr?

 'Iron Man,' 'Tropic Thunder'

-More recently, Downey co-starred with Jamie Foxx in The Soloist (2009), which tells the story about the friendship between a Los Angeles journalist (Downey) and a homeless Juilliard-trained musician (Foxx).
+Downey went on to share top billing with Jamie Foxx in The Soloist (2009), which tells the story about the friendship between a Los Angeles journalist (Downey) and a homeless Juilliard-trained musician (Foxx).
 The film registered a respectable showing at the box-office and earned the praise from critics, who lauded Downey and Foxx for their performances.

 For his part, Downey isn't taking this professional and personal resurgence for granted.
 "I think part of my destiny has to be realizing that I'm not the poster boy for drug abuse," he told reporters in 2005.
 "I'm just this guy who has a really strong sense of wanting home and wanting foundation and having not had it, I now choose to create it."

 Famed actor Robert Downey Jr. was born on April 4, 1965, in New York City, the son of the avant-garde filmmaker Robert Downey Sr., who is best known for the 1969 film Putney Swope.
 Downey began acting as a young child.
 His mother, Elsie, was an actress who instilled in her son a love of performing.
 Raised in Greenwich Village with his older sister, Alison, Downey made his film debut playing a puppy in his father's film, Pound (1970), in which actors played dogs.
 He would go on to have small parts in several more of his father's films.

 Downey's parents divorced when he was 13, and the young actor ended up living in Los Angeles with his father.
 At the age of 16, however, he dropped out of high school and was on the move again, relocating to New York to live with his mother.